the-au-forml-lab/plgroup/readme.md

 **How to get a suggestion for next paper?**

-Paper selection workflows can be triggered manually if needed and enabled.
+Paper selection actions can be discpatched manually if needed.
 Run the "random paper" action or "vote open" action in [actions](https://github.com/the-au-forml-lab/plgroup/actions).
-The option to "run workflow" is available based on repository permissions.
+The option to dispatch an action is available based on repository permissions.
-Running the workflow will generate appropriate PRs with a paper suggestion.
+Running a paper-selection action will generate appropriate PRs with paper suggestions.

 **How to change the paper selection schedule**

-The paper selections workflows run on schedule.
+The paper-selection actions run on automated schedule.
 To change the schedule, follow [these instructions](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
-It is also possible to pause the workflows without code changes from repository settings in _secrets and variables > actions > variables_.

 ## Semester maintenance

-Light maintenance is needed at the beginning and end of each semester to boot/shutdown the automated workflows.
+Light maintenance is needed between semesters/reading periods to boot and shutdown the automated actions.

 ### Start of semester

 1. Update semester docs

-    First, set appropriate values for `SEM` and `YEAR` variables.
+    Set appropriate values for `SEM` and `YEAR` variables.
-    Then, run the command to archive the corresponding semester.
+    Run the command to archive the corresponding semester.
-    It archives the appropriate files, and initializes a new semester.
+    It archives the appropriate files and initializes a new semester.

     ````shell
     SEM=fall && YEAR=2023 \